Kadi Burhan al-Din

 Kadi Ahmad Burhan al-Din (8 January 1345, Kayseri – c.
-1398, Sivas) (Note: Kadı Burhâneddin; Qazi Bürhanəddin.) poet, scholar, and statesman.
+1398, Sivas) (Note: Kadı Burhâneddin; Qazi Bürhanəddin.) was a Turcoman poet, scholar, and statesman.
 He was vizier to the Eretnid rulers of Anatolia.
 In 1381, he took over Eretnid lands and claimed the title of sultan for himself.
-He is most often referred to by the title Qadi, a name for Islamic judges, which was his first occupation.
+He is most often referred to by the title Qadi, a title for Islamic judges, which was his first occupation.

 To maintain the independence of his principality, he fought against the Ottomans, Mamluks, Karamanids, and Aq Qoyunlu for 18 years.
 He composed poetry in a Turkic language close to modern Azerbaijani Turkic.
 In addition to his poems in Turkic, he also wrote in Persian and Arabic and conducted studies on Islamic law.
 His divan is regarded as the first divan written in the Turkic language.
 He is considered one of the founders of modern Azerbaijani and Turkish literature, playing a significant role in the development of poetry in the Azerbaijani Turkic language.

 On May 7, 2019, by Decision No. 211 of the Cabinet of Ministers of the Republic of Azerbaijan, Qadi Burhan al-Din was included in the list of authors whose works are declared state property in the Republic of Azerbaijan.